delabassee/java-lab/lab4-preview.md

 ## Preview Features & Helidon

-To use Preview Feature in Helidon, those should be enabled at both compile-time and runtime.
+Likewise, to use Preview Feature in Helidon, those should be enabled at both compile-time and runtime.

 #### Compile time configuration

-In an Helidon project's `pom.xml`, simply configure the Java compiler plugin to enable Preview Feature.
+In an Helidon project's `pom.xml`, configure the Java compiler plugin to enable Preview Feature.

 ```xml
 …